edgedb/easy-edgedb/chapter3/index.md

 With these changes done, let's do a migration!

-Now it's easy to make a `Country`, just do an insert and give it a name.
-We'll quickly insert `Country` objects for Hungary and Romania:
+It's easy to make a `Country`, because its only required property is `name`.
+We'll quickly insert two `Country` objects for Hungary and Romania:

 ```edgeql
 insert Country {